BrickSchema/py-brickschema/README.md

 pip install brickschema[allegro]
 ```

-The [reasonable Reasoner](https://github.com/gtfierro/reasonable) offers even better performance than the Allegro reasoner, but is currently only packaged for Linux platforms. (_Note: no fundamental limitations here, just some packaging complexity due to cross-compiling the `.so`_).
+The [reasonable Reasoner](https://github.com/gtfierro/reasonable) offers even better performance than the Allegro reasoner, but is currently only packaged for Linux and MacOS platforms.
 To install support for the reasonable Reasoner, use

 ```
 pip install brickschema[reasonable]